 Currently, I am preparing my manuscript, under contract with the University of Pennsylvania Press.
 The book presents a much expanded version of my argument, focusing on the debates over free trade agreements and institutions like the World Trade Organization.
 In the book, I argue that the early 1990s saw a dramatic shift in the politics surrounding global economics in the U.S. The fight over the North American Free Trade Agreement crystallized for millions of Americans their relationship to the global economy.
 NAFTA and the creation of the WTO illustrated activists' arguments that the world economy, far from being governed only by the logic of the marketplace was in fact shaped by state and corporate actors.
 The book shows how NGOs tried, with some notable successes, to challenge these actors and in doing so affected the evolution of international political economy to this day.

 At Georgetown I taught both a seminar and lecture course on U.S. history that emphasized transnational dimensions.
-At the History and Literature program I lead seminars, as well as advising senior theses, covering a range of topics, from mid-twentieth century Black internationalism to how films about the Iraq War create a historical "memory" of the conflict.
+At the History and Literature concentration I lead seminars, as well as advising senior theses, covering a range of topics, from mid-twentieth century Black internationalism to how films about the Iraq War create a historical "memory" of the conflict.